When The Client is also a Therapist

 Are they silently grading my delivery?

-Because they are the strong ones in their families.
+Because they are often the strong ones in their families.

 The scapegoats.